pushbits/cli/README.md

 This is similar to what [PushBullet](https://www.pushbullet.com/), [Pushover](https://pushover.net/), and [Gotify](https://gotify.net/) offer, but a lot less complex.

 This command line tool enables users to create and modify applications.
-Further, it can be used by administrators to administrate to add and remove users.
+Further, it can be used by administrators to add and remove users.

 ## Installation